 And, if at any point you fail to repay the loan, your loan will become a taxable distribution.
-In case of a General Purpose loan, you will have 1 to 5 years to pay it back and in case of a Residential Purpose loan, you will have 1 to 15 years to pay back the original amount plus accrued interest.
+In case of a General Purpose loan, you will have 1 to 5 years to pay it back.
+In that instance involving a Residential Purpose loan, you will have 1 to 15 years to pay back the original amount plus accrued interest.

 How to Track your Loan

 The TSP is responsible for reporting your loan proceedings to you.
 They convey it through your participant statement every three months.
-You must take note of this information and keep in mind to complain about any inconsistencies to the agency.
+You must take note of this information and feel free to complain about any inconsistencies in the agency.

 If you want to keep a tab on your loan balance and payment updates, you can take a look in the My Account: TSP Loans part on the TSP site.

 How do I get a loan from my TSP?

 To get a loan from your TSP account, you must either be a Federal employee or a member of uniformed service in pay status.
 You are advised to check other conditions that determine your eligibility for the loan.
 The least you can borrow is $1,000 and $50,000 is the maximum limit; it depends on your TSP savings.
 Bear in mind that a no court order status against the TSP loan is required.